 The fields in the New/Edit Security screens are the same as defined for the Security Editor Section 8.7, “Security Editor”.
 Below these fields are the options for Online Quotes.

 To support on-line quotations for a particular stock or mutual fund account, you must first enable on-line price quoting and select a price source in the Security Editor.
 Online currency quotes require only that the check-box for Online quotes and the timezone be selected, and that the “Get Quotes” box be checked in the Security Editor.

 Detailed instructions are in the section on Creating New Accounts.
-Section 188.8.131.52, “Steps to enable On-line price updating”
+Section 5.4.2, “Steps to enable Online Quotes updating”